cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 ## Private Password Checker

-In this application, let D be a collection of plaintext passwords obtained by prover P. For each password p in D, P computes VOPRF_Sign(H_1(p)), where H_1 is as described above, and stores the result in a separate collection D'.
+In this application, let D be a collection of plaintext passwords obtained by prover P. For each password p in D, P computes VOPRF_Sign on H_1(p), where H_1 is as described above, and stores the result in a separate collection D'.
 P then publishes D' with Y, its public key.
 If a client C wishes to query D' for a password p', it runs the VOPRF protocol using p as input x to obtain output y.
 By construction, y will be the signature of p hashed onto the curve.
 C can then